 There are many website owners who make tens and even hundreds of thousands of dollars per month through their websites, and we are not talking here about companies, but people like you and us.
 It all depends on how much effort and hard work a person is willing to put in.

-There are many ways to make money through a website.
+There are many ways you can make money from a website.
 The most common way is by placing ads on the website.

 Ads are those images, texts, and videos you see on most websites you visit that try to persuade you to buy a product or a service.

 You will earn money when visitors view ads on your website.
-For every 1000 persons who view the ads, you will earn between $3 and $10.
+For every 1000 people who view the ads, you will earn between $3 and $10.

-For example, if 1000 persons visit your website daily and view the ads, you will get between $3 and $10 a day, which equals $90 to $300 a month.
+For example, if 1000 people visit your website daily and view the ads, you will get between $3 and $10 a day, which equals $90 to $300 a month.

 ⇒ The more visitors you get, the more money you make.